-- Surprisingly affordable tuition that’s less than most state schools in the region.
-Our graduate-level tuition is $440 per credit ($1,320 per class), with scholarships and financial aid available.
+- Surprisingly affordable tuition that’s less than most state schools in the region with financial aid.

-- Certification from a prestigious institution – Providence College has repeatedly been named the top regional university in the northern U.S. by U.S. News and World Report.
+- Program from a prestigious institution – Providence College has repeatedly been named the top regional university in the northern U.S. by U.S. News and World Report.

 - The ability to teach in 46 states; the TCP is approved by the Rhode Island Department of Education for full initial certification and can be used (through reciprocity) to achieve certification/licensure in at least 45 other states.

 Our curriculum addresses the biggest challenges in today’s urban high school classroom.
-You’ll learn about classroom management, cultural competency, project-based learning, and ESL methods, among other best practices.
+You’ll learn about classroom management, cultural competency, project-based learning, and strategies to work with students who are English learners among other best practices.
 We prepare teachers to engage students and help them set and achieve their academic goals.

 The curriculum includes:

 - Coursework: 42 credits as outlined in the required course list below

 - Clinical Experience: 60 hours of experience in school settings prior to student teaching.
 Our Placement Director works with TCP students to arrange their clinical experiences, which are often completed at one of our partner schools

 - Certification Testing: All students seeking certification must complete two Praxis certification tests: he Principles of Learning and Teaching (PLT) test for grades 7-12 and the appropriate content area test.